 Cebu-Cordova Link Expressway (CCLEX)

 Ease of travel in Metro Cebu is now achieved with the opening of the country’s longest bridge-way structure, the Cebu-Cordova Link Expressway or CCLEX.
 Inaugurated on April 27, the newest icon adds to the two already existing bridges in the province.
-The PHP33-billion infrastructure spans 8.9 kilometers and connects mainland Cebu from Cebu City to Cordova town on Mactan Island.
+The PHP33-billion national government infrastructure spans 8.9 kilometers and connects mainland Cebu from Cebu City to Cordova town on Mactan Island.
 It has a couple of lanes in each direction expected to serve at least 50, 000 vehicles every day with its design speed of 80 kilometers per hour.
 It will also cater to shipping traffic with its 51-meter navigational clearance.

 The project was planned and supervised by Cebu Cordova Link Expressway Cooperation (CCLEC), a subsidiary company of Metro Pacific Tollways Corporation (MPTC), through a joint venture agreement with Cebu City and the municipality of Cordova – a proof of fruitful partnerships between the public and private sectors.
 It took more than three years for the CCLEX to be completed since the start of its construction on July 5, 2018.
 The important features of CCLEX include the following, as listed at CCLEX’s official website: